-The dancers then departed for the next on the list of locations where they were scheduled to perform in the SYV, but we would meet up with them again later in the day – at Neverland itself.
+The dancers then departed for the next location where they were scheduled to perform in the SYV, but we would meet up with them again later in the day – at Neverland itself.

-In the meantime, there was time for Judi, Lisa, Gigi and I to visit the horses and new-born foals owned by a friend of theirs, followed by an opportunity to take in the view from the top of a nearby hill.
-It was a beautiful vista, and being late October in the Valley, the temperatures were pleasant, the days perfect for walking, driving, exploring – and horse petting.
+In the meantime, there was time for Judi, Lisa, Gigi and I to enjoy the view from the top of a hill near the town of Santa Ynez.
+It was a beautiful vista; being late October, temperatures in the Valley were pleasant, the days perfect for walking, driving and exploring.

-Then we were off to Neverland and the next performance of “Thriller” by World Dance for Humanity.
+Finally we headed off to Neverland and the next performance of “Thriller” by World Dance for Humanity.